fabrica-land/fabrica-connectors/trust_agreement.md

    2. the Grantor acquires or transfers the Property into the Trust by deed.
 The deed language shall specify both the Fabrica Smart Contract and the Token ID;
    3. the Grantor Mints the NFT through the Fabrica Smart Contract, attaching this Agreement and a copy of the conveyance deed to the NFT Metadata
    4. Upon a Confirmed Transaction, the Beneficiary will be entitled to the Owner Rights (described below).
 Ownership records for the NFT will be kept by the Fabrica Smart Contract.
-2. The Trust is not intended to be, shall not be deemed to be, and shall not be treated as a general partnership, limited partnership, joint venture, corporation or joint stock company, and should for all purposes be considered revocable by the Beneficiary.
+2. The Trust is not intended to be, shall not be deemed to be, and shall not be treated as a general partnership, limited partnership, joint venture, corporation or joint stock company, and (prior to a Transfer) should for all purposes be considered revocable.

 ### 4. Transactions and Interactions with Fabrica Smart Contract